Around 50% of all mobile searches are local.

 How to add your business to Google Maps

-Now that you have set up your Google account, you can claim your business using Google Maps.
+Now that you’ve set up your Google account, you can claim your business using Google Maps.
 Visit the ‘Google My Business’ page at: http://www.google.co.uk/business/ and click the ‘Get onto Google’ button.

-If your business is completely new, then it is likely there is no mention of it anywhere in the system.
+If your business is completely new, then it’s likely there’s no mention of it anywhere in the system.
 If this is the case, just hit the “None of these matches” button to proceed.
-Using the online wizard, you will be given the opportunity to enter details about your business, such as phone number and address, and get it listed.
-Again, you will need to verify your listing.

 Now that you have set up your listing, your business will eventually appear for relevant local searches and within Google Maps.